2024-2025 Catalog

 Degree Requirements - 126 credits

-Students can earn a Bachelor of Arts or a Bachelor of Science degree with this major
+Students can earn a Bachelor of Arts degree or a Bachelor of Science degree with this major

 Journalism Major Requirements: 13 courses, 52 credits